← blog

 GET /api/auth/get-session

-A wrong password returns 401 INVALID_CREDENTIALS.
-Signing up with an email that already exists returns 409 EMAIL_ALREADY_IN_USE, and a password under the minimum length returns 400 PASSWORD_TOO_SHORT.
+The failure paths matter more than the happy path, because that is where hand-rolled auth leaks information.
+Kernia returns specific codes: a wrong password returns 401 INVALID_CREDENTIALS, signing up with an existing email returns 409 EMAIL_ALREADY_IN_USE, and a password under the minimum length returns 400 PASSWORD_TOO_SHORT.
 Even an unknown route returns 404 NOT_FOUND with a machine-readable code rather than an HTML stack trace.

-Password reset is a real round-trip, not a stub: forget-password issues a token, reset-password consumes it, the old password stops working and the new one starts.
+Password reset is a real round-trip: forget-password issues a token, reset-password consumes it, the old password stops working and the new one starts.
 The library tests that full sequence on every adapter.

 Password hashing is the one part of auth you should never write yourself, and it is the part boilerplate gets wrong most often.
 Kernia uses Argon2id, the OWASP-recommended modern KDF, via argon2-cffi.
 Hashes are stored as the standard PHC string, e.g. $argon2id$v=19$m=65536,t=3,p=4$<salt>$<hash>.